leptos-rs/book/src/view/02_dynamic_attributes.md

 class=("button-20", move || count.get() % 2 == 1)
 ```

-The tuple syntax also allows to specify multiple classes under a single condition using an array as the first tuple element.
+The tuple syntax also allows specifying multiple classes under a single condition using an array as the first tuple element.

 ```rust
 class=(["button-20", "rounded"], move || count() % 2 == 1)